-The residential communities close during the major recesses in the academic year (Thanksgiving, Winter and Spring Recesses).
+All residence halls, except for The Village, are closed during the major recesses in the academic year (Thanksgiving, Winter and Spring Break) as set forth in the College Calendar.
 Prior to these closings, special security arrangements are implemented.
-Residents planning to remain in the hall/complex until closing time are required to communicate that to the Residence Hall Director/Village Community Director.
+Residents planning to remain in the hall until closing time are required to communicate that to the Residence Hall Director.
 Building security is changed to restrict access to the building during this period.
 Therefore, accessibility for those persons staying in the building may significantly change.
 Anyone failing to comply with security arrangements will be required to leave the building and may be charged accordingly through the student conduct system.

-Residents wishing to be housed during major recesses in the academic year must pay an additional pro-rated charge and specific accommodations will be determined by the College and may not be the resident's regularly assigned room.
-Student teachers will not pay an additional charge if engaged in student teaching during the break period.
-(For additional information, see the Break Housing section of the Residence Life and Housing License.
+Residents wishing to be housed during major recesses in the academic year must pay an additional prorated charge and specific accommodations will be determined by the College and may not be the resident's regularly assigned room.
+(For additional information, see the Break Housing section of the Housing and Dining License.)